 I'm currently at Princeton pursuing a PhD in Sociology and Social Policy, with a Demography specialization through the Office of Population Research.
-My broad interests are in intersections of health, law, and moral dimensions of public policy.
+My broad interests are in how law and ethics shape the allocation of scarce resources.
+I investigate these using a mix of methods that include text mining of legal cases, experiments, and network analysis and am currently a Graduate Prize Fellow with Princeton's Center for Human Values.

 Before coming to Princeton, I received a B.A. from Stanford with honors in Psychology, minors in Economics and Religious Studies, and an M.A. focused on political theory.
-After graduation, I was a summer research associate at the University of Pennsylvania’s Scattergood Program for the Applied Ethics of Behavioral Healthcare, then spent two years as a pre-doctoral research fellow at the National Institutes of Health's Department of Bioethics, where I studied topics such as whether frequent participation in research for payment ought to count as a form of work, how patient advocacy groups use psychiatric categories as currency for resource access, and potential social implications of new biomarker-based methods for diagnosing Alzheimer's.
+After graduation, I was a summer research associate at the University of Pennsylvania’s Scattergood Program for the Applied Ethics of Behavioral Healthcare, then spent two years as a pre-doctoral research fellow at the National Institutes of Health's Department of Bioethics, with research focused on dual meanings of diagnostic labels as potential sources of stigma or tags for accessing resources.

 Google scholar: google scholar page